A No-Stress Church Event Marketing Checklist for Catholic Parishes

 • Time

-• How to register
+• How to register (if applicable)

 • Contact information

-• Who specifically is invited
+• Who is specifically invited

-Other Event Marketing Considerations:
+Other Church Event Marketing Tips:

 Share